Our thoughts are part of who we are. But not all our thoughts are the best expression of who we are.

-Our thoughts are a part of who we are, but not all of our thoughts are the best expression of who we are.
-This is why it’s so difficult to resist negative thoughts.
-By trying to fight against negative thoughts we are, in a way, fighting against a part of ourselves.
-And that part of us that we are trying to deny, refuses to accept that it doesn’t exist.
+That’s why it’s so difficult to resist negative thoughts.
+By trying to fight against them we’re fighting against a part of ourselves.
+And that part of us that we’re trying to deny refuses to accept that it doesn’t exist.

-It’s best not to deny that these types of thoughts are part of us.
-It’s better not to indulge them, the same way that you might avoid an argument with another person, by simply not engaging in the argument in the first place.
+It’s best to not deny that these types of thoughts are part of us.
+It’s better to not indulge them, the same way we might avoid an argument.
+By simply not engaging in the argument in the first place.

-Although our thoughts are part of who we are, they are not exclusively mine or yours.
-They belong to all of us, because whatever you’ve been tempted to do, many others have also.
-We are all part of something bigger than just ourselves.
+Although our thoughts are part of who we are they’re not exclusively mine or yours.
+They belong to all of us, because whatever you’ve been tempted to do many others have also.
+We’re all part of something bigger than merely ourselves.

-Some people believe that if we don’t aggressively resist negative thoughts, we are liable to act on them.
-But this is not necessarily true.
+Some people believe that if we don’t aggressively resist negative thoughts we’ll be more likely to act on them.
+But this isn’t necessarily true.
 The way to “resist” negative thoughts is by using a bit of mental/spiritual Jiu-Jitsu.
 Just let the thoughts come and go on their own.
-It’s possible to accept negative thoughts without accepting them.

-It’s okay to accept negative thoughts as a strange part of who we, but we don’t have to accept that it’s the best way to express ourselves.
+It’s okay to accept negative thoughts as a strange part of who we, but we don’t have to accept that they’re the best way to express ourselves.